 Lisa Cowan is the Vice President of Programs, and in this capacity she helps with strategy, development and oversight of foundation programs and grantmaking.
 Lisa has been working with community-based organizations for the last 25 years, first as a community health educator and program director at several youth-serving agencies, then as a Senior Consultant at Community Resource Exchange.
 Lisa was the Co-Founder of College Access: Research and Action, where she continues to act as an advisor.
 Most recently, Lisa was the Principal Consultant at Hummingbird Consulting from 2013-2016.

-Lisa sits on the boards of Brooklyn Workforce Innovations and Pathways to Apprenticeship (P2A).
+Lisa sits on the board of Brooklyn Workforce Innovations and Pathways.
 She served as the Board President of the Red Hook Initiative from 2005-2013.
 Lisa is a third-generation New Yorker.
 She graduated from Wesleyan University and was a Coro Fellow in New York City.
 She lives in Brooklyn with her family.

 Brooke has spent the past 17 years working as a nonprofit leader, policy advocate, and lawyer at social change organizations throughout the country.
 She has founded multiple successful organizations and initiatives, including the Resilience Advocacy Project (RAP), where she served as ED for 9 years.
 Brooke is also an Adjunct Assistant Professor at the Baruch Graduate School of Public Affairs, and provides consulting and facilitation for non-profit founders and leaders across the country.